rianphlox/n-vpn/README.md

 ## 🤝 Contributing

-We welcome contributions to make Proxy Cloud even better!
+We welcome contributions to make QShield even better!
 Here's how you can help:

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/amazing-feature`